Amazing Grace | Ephesians 2:1-10

 But because of his great love for us, God, who is rich in mercy,

-The Act Of God
+The act of God

 Ephesians 2:4-7